viktor0011/php-pdo-database/README.md

 # php-pdo-database
-Connection to PDO database using PHP
+Connection to database in PHP using PDO

 A database class for PHP-MySQL which uses the PDO extension.
 I used singleton pattern, if this pattern doesn't work for your project, you can change it easily.